implicitdef/implicitdef.github.io/_posts/2015-11-19-comparing-scala-http-client-libraries.markdown

 Somebody made a quick fork ([https://github.com/megamsys/newman](https://github.com/megamsys/newman)) to support Scala 2.11, but without much info available.
 It's unlikely the original author wakes up and merges the fork, or that the fork gains enough traction to replace the original.

 I still call it an abandonware.
-No point in even trying to code with it.
+No point in going further.

 Diagnostic : __abandonware__.
 Don't use it.